JaneaSystems/nodejs-mobile-samples/cordova-angularjs/README.md

 The app itself will show the sequence of events; these events are also output to logcat

+On newer versions of Cordova, clear text http connections might not be allowed, for which you might have to add `android:usesCleartextTraffic="true"` in the `application` tag inside "AndroidManifest.xml".

 ### Starting Over

 If you want to clean out the cordova app and start over, use `gulp clean:cordova`.
 Then start over with the instructions in this section.